onefusion/discord-initiative-bot/README.md

 7. Run `node bot.js` to start the bot.

 ## To Do
-~~Update $add command to throw error if name matches existing character name in order~~<br />
-~~Add credit to original author, AntFay, where appropriate~~
 - Add update command to update initiative of existing char
-- Add help command to display commands and initiative syntax
 - Update Windows install steps, as there is more involved related to setting up the bot Discord-side
 - Add logic to handle multiple servers and channels maintaining separate lists